Isabel-SIM/BERT-NLP-SENTIMENT-ANALYSIS/README.md

     ```
 ---

-## Examples Generated via a pre-trained model..
+## Examples Generated via the pre-trained model..

 3. **Text Generation:** Generate text based on a prompt.